Columbia University threatens suspension over pro-Palestinian protests

 “The police are saying ‘No, we don’t want to,’ because they don’t want the optics of, frankly, assaulting peaceful protesters.”

-But the mood at the University of Texas in Austin was noticeably tense, as state police returned to the campus on Monday, seeming to encircle the students.
+But the mood at the University of Texas in Austin was noticeably tense, as armed state police returned to the campus on Monday afternoon, encircling the students.

+Broadcasting live from the Texas campus, Al Jazeera correspondent Heidi Zhou Castro said she observed police removing items surrounding a newly established encampment and arresting a handful of protesters.

-Faculty members were heard chanting, “Hands off our students!
+Faculty and community members were heard chanting, “Hands off our students!
 Hands off our students!”
+Others shouted at the police to ask why they were wearing riot gear.

 “What I’m seeing is what appears to be an impending clash between Texas state police, who as you see are now arriving more and more.
-Now they’re surrounding this small encampment that is being guarded by student protesters, alumni and community members who have linked their arms,” said Al Jazeera correspondent Heidi Zhou Castro.
+Now they’re surrounding this small encampment that is being guarded by student protesters, alumni and community members who have linked their arms,” said Zhou Castro.

-“There has been very little conflict between the two sides,” she added, saying the protesters were “very fearful” after last week’s spate of arrests.
+She emphasised that the protests have not been violent.
+“There has been very little conflict between the two sides.”

+The protesters were “very fearful” after last week’s spate of arrests, Zhou Castro added, resulting in more muted protests until the arrival of police on Monday.

 “They were fearful of being expelled, they were fearful of being arrested or physically harmed, so they have really been taking it easy in these tightly controlled, smaller protests.”